-\mathbf{OC} - Overcurrent.
+OC - Overcurrent.
 This bit indicates the presence (OC=1) or absence (OC=0) of an overcurrent protection condition.

 DTW - Discharge Termination Warning.
-This status bit is set to logic 1 when the Integrated Current Accumulator (ICA) value drops below the Discharge Termination Warning (DTW) threshold or cell voltage drops below discharge warning threshold $V{DW.}$ This bit is reset to logic 0 when the ICA is higher than the DTW threshold and the voltage of the cell is above $V{DW.}$
+This status bit is set to logic 1 when the Integrated Current Accumulator (ICA) value drops below the Discharge Termination Warning (DTW) threshold or any cell voltage drops below discharge warning threshold V{DW} .
+This bit is reset to logic 0 when the ICA is higher than the DTW threshold and the voltage of both cells is above V{DW} .